samuelexferri/gpg-guide/gpg-guide.md

     configuration file is generated on the very first run of `gpg`.

 Example configuration files are included in this repository.

+## Faking the creation time

+In OpenGPG there is no defined "not valid before" parameter.
+There is the creation timestamp, but there is no defined behavior for dates in the future; implementations of OpenPGP might issue a warning, completely deny using the key or simply ignore the fact at all.

+GnuPG does not know an option to set the creation time, but the system time is used.
+The easiest and most general way is to change the system time to the desired date.

+For Linux, there is the very helpful tool `faketime`, which can be used to start other commands with arbitrary dates:

+    faketime '2020-01-01 00:00:00' gpg --expert --full-gen-key

+You might have to terminate `gpg-agent` so it gets restarted, if it does not see (but use) the faked time.

+GnuPG also has a `--faketime` parameter, but it does only work if `--debug` is also set, which requires some compile options that are not always applied for production builds.

+You cannot take it for sure or even verify it, this is juts the date the signer "claims" to have signed the key on.

+Timezone used is GMT (UTC+00).

+_Back to the Future!_

 ## Creating new keys